-The paloma was already the saltiest, most citrus forward cocktail in the canon, which makes a Salty Orange Paloma a short and logical walk.
-Grapefruit soda, fresh lime, optional tequila, and a serving of Saltivate Salty Orange, which adds real orange flavor and 800mg of sodium to an electrolyte cocktail that still tastes like a proper paloma.
+The paloma was already the saltiest, most citrus forward drink in the canon, which makes a Salty Orange Paloma a short and logical walk.
+Grapefruit soda, fresh lime, and optional tequila meet a serving of Saltivate Salty Orange, which adds real orange flavor and 800mg of sodium while the glass still tastes like a proper paloma.
+Leave out the tequila and it holds its own at a barbecue as a grapefruit orange mocktail, and the salted rim is thematically correct.

 Ingredients